artemiscloud/activemq-artemis-operator/docs/quickstart.md

 ### Deploying the operator

-In the amq-broker-operator/deploy directory you should see [operator.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/0.2.0/deploy/operator.yaml) within which you will want to update the [spec.containers.image](https://github.com/rh-messaging/activemq-artemis-operator/blob/0.2.0/deploy/operator.yaml#L18-L19) with the correct location for the amq-broker-operator container image that you either pulled or [built](building.md).
+In the activemq-artemis-operator/deploy directory you should see [operator.yaml](https://github.com/rh-messaging/activemq-artemis-operator/blob/0.2.0/deploy/operator.yaml) within which you will want to update the [spec.containers.image](https://github.com/rh-messaging/activemq-artemis-operator/blob/0.2.0/deploy/operator.yaml#L18-L19) with the correct location for the activemq-artemis-operator container image that you either pulled or [built](building.md).

 As per the [operator-framework/operator-sdk](https://github.com/operator-framework/operator-sdk) Quick Start we first deploy the operator via: